 Group photo of oSTEM employees.

-From left: Boeing employees Sophus Shackford, Indica Bennett, Juliette Dubon and Casady Wyckoff take a photo at the oSTEM Professional Development Summit in Atlanta in November.
-(Indica Bennett photo)
+From left: Boeing employees Sophus, Indica, Juliette, and Casady take a photo at the oSTEM Professional Development Summit in Atlanta in November.
+(Indica photo)

 Learn more about our efforts to advance global equity, diversity and inclusion.